Children's groups

 Price: €3.70

-Thanks to our story mat, "The Adventures of Leon the Butterfly" comes to life before children's wondering eyes.
-The story is followed by fun activities to learn more about our six-legged heroes.
-It's also an opportunity to get up close and personal with live specimens!
+Thanks to our story mat, "The Adventures of Léon the Butterfly" come to life before the children's amazed eyes.
+The story is followed by fun activities to help them get to know our six-legged heroes better.
+It's also an opportunity to observe live specimens up close!

 Location: Educational room